MotelX 2017 Wrap-Up, Winners, Ups, and Lows

 I got to Roger Corman because of Vincent Price.
 At the time, circa 1997, I wasn’t that intrigued by B-Movies of any gender, not just horror.
 But do you know when things are so bad that they are so good?
 That’s kind of what his film career has become.
 Well, I’m sure he must hold some sort of record for producing movies (I’ve lost count).

-I couldn’t stay for the whole of the live interview (brilliantly led by Portuguese podcasters Spoiler Alert) but I managed to hear him share what it was like to work with Vincent Price (because let’s face it, that was the question most of us there wanted to know the answer to).
+I couldn’t stay for the whole of the live interview, but I managed to hear him share what it was like to work with Vincent Price (because let’s face it, that was the question most of us there wanted to know the answer to).

 Dear Alejandro Jodorowsky, the world wouldn’t be the same without you (and you didn’t even have to make your own version of “Dune” for us to love your work).